Zum Anfang

 Logo glueg zusatz h

-The Institute for Gambling and Society (GLÜG) is a third-party funded research institute of the Faculty of Law at the Ruhr University Bochum in cooperation with the Faculty of Economics at the Heinrich Heine University Düsseldorf and the Faculty of Social Sciences at the University of Wuppertal.
-The institute is funded for an initial period of five years by the Verband der Deutschen Automatenindustrie e.V.
-(VDAI) and the Westdeutschen Lotterie GmbH & Co.
-OHG.
+The Institute for Gambling and Society (GLÜG) is a third-party funded research institute of the Faculty of Law at the Ruhr University Bochum in cooperation with the German University of Administrative Sciences Speyer, the Faculty of Economics at the Heinrich Heine University Düsseldorf and the Faculty of Social Sciences at the University of Wuppertal.
+After the last five-year funding phase from 2019 to 2024, the institute will be funded by the Verband der Deutschen Automatenindustrie (VDAI) and the Westdeutschen Lotterie GmbH & Co.
+OHG for a further five years.

 Information on the Bochum Conference on Gambling and Society can be found here.